 Various Drug Delivery Systems - aerosol - Inhalants - Injectibles - Properties of Nanocarriers - Efficiency of the Systems.
 PRACTICALS 15

-- 1. Preparation of Silver Nanoparticles by Chemical Methods - 2.
-Characterization of ZnS nanoparticles by Optical Methods. - 3.
-Templated Synthesis of Fe3O4 Nanoparticles - 4.AFM of ZnS nanoparticles. - 5.SEM & HRTEM Analysis of silver and Fe3O4 Nanoparticles - 6.Bacterial Synthesis of ZnS Nanoparticles. - 7.
-Confocal & TIRF Microscopy of ZnS particles Interaction with Cell lines
+1. Preparation of Silver Nanoparticles by Chemical Methods

+2. Characterization of ZnS nanoparticles by Optical Methods.

+3. Templated Synthesis of Fe3O4 Nanoparticles

+4.AFM of ZnS nanoparticles.

+5.SEM & HRTEM Analysis of silver and Fe3O4 Nanoparticles

+6.Bacterial Synthesis of ZnS Nanoparticles.

+7.Confocal & TIRF Microscopy of ZnS particles Interactiion with Cell lines

+After the completion of course, the students would have learnt advanced theoretical knowledge in nano science and its application in new bioconjugation and nano delivery system to carry out cutting edge research in future.

 - 1. Niemeyer, Cristof M and Mirkiu, Chad A. "Nanobiotechnology: Concepts, Applications and Perspectives" Wiley-VCH, 2004. - 2.
 Shoseyov, Oded and Ilan Levy "NanoBioTechnology: BioInspired Devices and Materials of the Future", Humana Press, 2007. - 3.
-Rosenthal, Sandra J and D. W. Wright "NanoBiotechnology Protocols" Humana Press 2005.
+Rosenthal, Sandra J and D. W. Wright "NanoBiotechnology Protocols" Humana Press, 2005.